Al Tarmia

-Al Tarmia or Tarmiyah (Arabic: الطارمية) is a town on the Tigris river 50 km (31 mi) north of Baghdad, in the Salah al-Din Governorate of Iraq.
+Al Tarmia or Tarmiyah (Arabic: الطارمية) is a town on the Tigris River, located 50 km (31 mi) north of Baghdad, in the Baghdad Governorate of Iraq.
 It has a population of 91,284.
-The area is a sparsely populated farming community.
-The population is made up of mostly Sunni people from various local tribes including the Dulaym, Shammar, Al Bu Farraj and the Al Ddury.
+The area is a sparsely populated farming community, with the population primarily consisting of Sunni Muslims from various local tribes, including the Dulaym, Shammar, Al Bu Farraj, and Al Ddury.

-Tarmiya was the main site for electromagnetic isotope separation (EMIS) program for the enrichment of uranium.
+Tarmiya was the main site for the electromagnetic isotope separation (EMIS) program, which aimed to enrich uranium.
 The site included both 1200 mm and 600 mm separators.
-Tarmiya was the site of the 20 calutrons used to enrich uranium to 35%, located in two buildings at the site.
-This huge facility was designed to house 90 electromagnetic isotope separators and eight such separators were actually placed in operation in September 1990, resulting in the production of around half a kilogram of 4% enriched uranium.
+Tarmiya was the location of 20 calutrons used to enrich uranium to 35%, situated in two buildings on the site.
+This large facility was designed to house 90 electromagnetic isotope separators, and eight separators were actually placed in operation in September 1990, resulting in the production of approximately half a kilogram of 4% enriched uranium.

-The Tarmiya site had no security fence and no visible electrical capacity; only later did inspectors discover that it was powered by a 30-kV underground electrical feed from a 150 MWe substation several kilometers away.
-Tarmiya was also situated within a large military security zone, thereby needing no additional perimeter security or military defenses at the site.
-At this same site, the Iraqis built a multimillion-dollar “chemical wash” facility for recovering uranium from refurbished calutron components.
+The Tarmiya site had no security fence and no visible electrical infrastructure.
+Only later did inspectors discover that it was powered by a 30-kV underground electrical feed from a 150 MWe substation several kilometers away.
+Tarmiya was also situated within a large military security zone, thus eliminating the need for additional perimeter security or military defenses at the site.
+At the same site, the Iraqis constructed a multimillion-dollar “chemical wash” facility for recovering uranium from refurbished calutron components.
 This facility was reportedly as sophisticated and clean as any in the West, and triple-filtered so as not to release any trace effluents into the atmosphere that might have led to its detection once it began operation.

 Prior to the first IAEA inspection after the Gulf War, the only known nuclear facilities in Iraq were those at the Al Tuwaitha nuclear center, where nuclear material was being safeguarded.
 No other facilities were declared in the initial Iraqi statements.
 That the Tarmiya facility housed a substantial piece of the Iraqi nuclear program was only confirmed after the Gulf War in the early summer of 1991, when the movement there of large saucer-like objects (just prior to the first IAEA inspection of the site) led to the positive identification of the Iraqi calutron program.
 Much of the equipment at this site was disassembled unilaterally by Iraq, and the components hidden from IAEA inspector teams.
 These parts were eventually turned over to IAEA personnel and destroyed in place.